Vahanas, the Vehicles of Hindu Gods and Goddesses

 Goddess Saraswathi is the consort of Brahma.
 She is shown riding either hamsa or a peacock.
 Saraswathi is the goddess of learning.
-From education comes knowledge and refinement of character.
+From education one gains knowledge and the refinement of character.
 The peacock is a gentle and beautiful bird which is known for its beauty, elegance, poise, and dancing skills.
-It suggests that you should seek the help of Saraswathi, if you are pursuing higher education, fine arts, aesthetics or culture (Sanskriti).
+It suggests that you have to seek the help of Saraswathi, if you are pursuing higher education, fine arts, aesthetics or culture (Sanskriti).
 The peacock also eats snakes, which symbolically means that with the help of Saraswathi you can control your desires, passions and fear of mortality.

 Lord Shiva rides the Bull, Nandi, which stands for the bullying, aggressive, blind and brute power in man.
 It also stands for unbridled sexual energy, kama.
 Only Lord Siva can help us control these and transform them.
 They are usually manifestations of excessive tamas in the body.
 By invoking and worshipping Shiva one can get rid of them.
 Thus Shiva can transform a wild bull into a gentle and enlightened Nandi.
 Shiva is also considered a healer.
 The Vedas address him as a divine healer and point to his power over death caused by snakebites, calamities, diseases, etc. Hence, those who suffer from chronic diseases, or physical ailments, may pray to him for relief or protection from toxicity in the body, pain, suffering, and death.

-Ganesha or Ganapathi is considered the first among the gods and leader of the Shiva Ganas (brigade).
+Ganesha or Ganapathi is considered the first of the gods and leader of the Shiva Ganas (brigade).
 He has a large body with the head of an elephant.
 Interestingly, he uses a tiny creature, rat as his Vehicle.
 Physically you cannot imagine an elephant riding on a small house rat.
-However there is a deep symbolism in their association.
+However, deep symbolism is hidden in their association.
 The rat symbolizes, timidity, nervousness, weakness, hesitation, fear, and self-doubt.
-They are largely responsible for our failures in our lives and our inability to complete the tasks we start.
+They are largely responsible for our failures in our lives, and our inability to complete the tasks we start.
 Fear prevents us from taking initiative and completing tasks.
 Lord Ganesha is known as remover obstacles.
 He does it by addressing our fears and helping us to control them.
-Therefore, if you are suffering from fear and self-doubt which are preventing you from taking timely action, you should pray to Ganesha to remove your fear and negativity, and instill in you confidence and courage.
+Therefore, if you are suffering from fear and self-doubt which are preventing you from taking timely action, you should pray to Ganesha to remove your fear and negativity and instill confidence and courage.

 Suggestions for Further Reading